 Muyu Marca was not only an impressive building but also of great historical value.
-What carried out the most significant indigenous resistance against the Spanish conquistadors during the Manco Inca rebellion.
+The most significant indigenous resistance against the Spanish conquistadors was during the Manco Inca rebellion.
 From its highest part jumped Titu Cusi Huallpa, better known in history as Cahuide, lest it falls into the hands of its enemies.

 At present, there are very few of the old constructions built on the terraces of the complex and much to unveil, the same ones that will come to light after the excavations.